 Vitamin C is another important skin-loving vitamin as it’s one of the building blocks of collagen.
 Think citrus, strawberries, spinach, squash and cruciferous veggies.

-After sleeping through the night, our bodies naturally desire hydration upon waking.
-I recommend starting your day with a glass of cool, filtered water.
-Sean and I have this Brita pitcher for those of you wondering what we use.
+After sleeping through the night, our bodies naturally require more hydration upon waking.
+Try starting your day with a glass of water.
+We like keeping the Brita pitcher in our fridge.

 When we get proper restful sleep, our cells and tissues have a chance to regenerate and heal.
 Inflammation levels are reduced, our liver gets to work on processing and filtering toxic waste, and stress hormones like cortisol are decreased, another important factor for healthy skin.

-Many of us have a handful of products that we use morning and night to scrub and polish and tone and moisturize – but these can be more irritating than we’d think.
-Many products are full of alcohols, fragrances, colourants, foaming agents and other strange things that can aggravate our skin.
+Many of us have a handful of products that we use morning and night to scrub and polish and tone and moisturize.
+But sometimes overdoing it can be irritating for our skin, especially those that contain alcohols and fragrances that may aggravate sensitive skin.